oauth-xx/oauth-ruby/README.md

 ## Compatibility

 Targeted ruby compatibility is non-EOL versions of Ruby, currently 2.7, 3.0, and 3.1.
-Ruby is limited to 2.0+ in the gemspec on this `v0.5-maintenance` branch, and this will change with minor version bumps, while the gem is still in 0.x, in accordance with the SemVer spec.
+Ruby is limited to 2.0+ in the gemspec on this `v0.5-maintenance` branch.

-The `master` branch now targets 0.6.x releases.
+The `v0.6-maintenance` branch targets 0.6.x releases.
 See `v0.5-maintenance` branch for older rubies.

-NOTE: If there is another 0.5.x release it is anticipated to be the last of the 0.5.x series.
+NOTE: No further releases of the 0.5.x series are anticipated.

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>

-This gem is tested against MRI, JRuby, and Truffleruby.
+This gem is tested against MRI, and to a lesser extent, against JRuby, and Truffleruby.
 Each of those has varying versions that target a specific version of MRI Ruby.
 This gem should work in the just-listed Ruby engines according to the targeted MRI compatibility in the table below.
 If you would like to add support for additional engines,